antarctica/bas-style-kit-docs/site/_core/buttons.md

   included="yes"
 %}

-This component is fully supported when used with these elements:
+These styles are fully supported when used with these elements:

 * <code>&lt;button&gt;</code>

-This component can also be used these elements:
+These styles are also supported, but to a lesser extent, when used with these elements:

 * <code>&lt;a&gt;</code>
 * <code>&lt;input&gt;</code>